Tautira: Culture

 In the 19th century, Tautira boasted a Chinese store and a church.
 The Catholic Church, Protestants, and Mormon missions were in juxtaposition in the village.
 When Pōmare II returned to kingship in Tahiti, he became a Christian, and destroyed the temple and idol of 'Oro, the national god of Tahiti, at Tautira.

 Transportation

 Air

-The Faaa International Airport close to Papeete is the main use of transportation in Tautira.
+The Faaa International Airport close to Papeʻete is the main use of transportation in Tautira.
 Air Tahiti serves inter-island flights to other islands within French Polynesia.
 Air France takes passengers to Los Angeles, California.
 Other destinations are Honolulu, Hawaii; Tokyo, Japan; and Paris, France.
 The residents of Tautira would drive to Teahupoo and drive northbound toward Faaa.
 One helipad is nearby and some helicopters drop off passengers.

 Road

 Only a few streets of Tautira are paved while the rest are dirt.